 Africa is expensive and now I am relying on a volunteer nurse for one week-long trip to Dakar, Senegal, after spending few days in Banjul, the Gambia.
 My Taiwanese friend, Joyce, had to borrow 1,000 USD to pay for the airplane tickets, hotel and pocket-money.
 At Christmas time the banks are closed, and the travel agency doesn’t accept credit cards…

-We flight at mid-night and so the adventure began.
+We flew at mid-night and so the adventure began.

-At the Dakar Airport, a car was waiting for us, but instead to bring us to our hotel, the driver stopped at another hotel, probably thinking we were too tired to notice.
-After few calls he dropped us at the right address.
+At the Dakar Airport, a car from the trvael agency was waiting for us – but instead to bring us to our hotel, the driver stopped at another hotel – probably thinking we were too tired to notice.
+After making few calls, he dropped us at the right address.

-From the hotel it takes us about one hour with the local bus.
+From the hotel it took us about one hour with the local bus to get to the Dakar downtown.
 The local bus is rusty and the conductor sits on a chair behind metal bars.
 There are also colourful mini buses.

 First day we tried to find a bank, so I can pay my debt.
 Visiting banks in Dakar wasn’t in our plan.
 We couldn’t find a bank with a working card reader for my VISA.

-Second day – let’s go Ile de Goree, 30 minutes ferry ride from the Dakar port.
+Second day – let’s go to the Unesco World Heritage – Ile de Goree, 30 minutes ferry ride from the Dakar port.
 The island was a center for slave trade.
 It is a calm place, with narrow alleys and old houses.
 We spent time strolling and giving candies to the children.